JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 ---
 layout: post
-title: How to answer the “What’s your current salary?” job interview question
+title: How to answer the “What’s your current or expected salary?” question
 tagline: Word-for-word scripts to avoid making one of the most expensive interview mistakes
-excerpt: How to avoid sharing your current salary or expected salary when asked for your salary requirements in an interview with word-for-word scripts
+excerpt: How to avoid sharing your current salary or expected salary when asked for your current compensation or salary expectations in an interview with word-for-word scripts
 og-image: DreadedSalaryQuestion.png
+branded_title: false
 context: interview
 last_modified_at: 2017-08-04
 extra_js: